JoelBae/TexasHoldemProbabilityCalculator/README.md

 # TexasHoldemProbabilityCalculator
-Calculator for winning probability of hole cards
+Calculator for winning probability of hole cards using monte carlo method

 exe for 64 bit windows